vivekvr1/vivekvr/README.md

 - 📝 I regulary write technical articles for hashnode and dev.to
 - 💻 I use daily: **.js**, **.kubernetes**, **.linux**,  **.sql**
 - 📖 I am currently readings **Designing Data  and Applications** by Martins Kleppma
-- 🧑‍💻 Tech I work on it,
+- 🧑‍💻 Tech I work on it

 <p align="center">